multiparty/jiff/tutorials/3-preprocessing.md

 ```javascript
 var jiff_instance = jiff.make_jiff(server_address, 'comp_id', {'crypto_provider': true} );
 ```
-If no operations were anticipated or preprocessed for, the server will be queried for anything that requires it.
-If some operations were specified for preprocessing, but later more operations were added and there are not enough preprocessed values, the server will be queried for any perations that happen after the parties have run out of preprocessed values.
+If no operations preprocessed for, the server will be queried for anything that requires it.
+If some operations were specified for preprocessing, but later more operations were added and there are not enough preprocessed values, the server will be queried for any operations that happen after the parties have run out of preprocessed values.

 While this allows you to get values such as beaver triples just-in-time, it also requires that you trust the coordinating server to generate these values fairly and honestly, which may or may not be part of your logistical assumptions.
-It also adds communication cost during the main phase of computation.
+It is recommended that you pre-process for all operations that you anticipate performing.

-## Securely Generating Just-In-Time values
+It also requires extra communication with the server during the main phase of computation.

 # Which Operations Require Preprocessing
 As mentioned earlier, not all operations on secret shares require pre-processing.
 For example, secure addition and secure subtraction require only local computation and don't need any helper values.
 Below is a table of all JIFF secret-share protocols that require preprocessing: